 A field experiment was conducted at Forest College and Research Institute, Mettupalayam, Tamil Nadu, India to study the growth performance of Neolamarckia cadamba, Acrocarpus fraxinifolius and Dalbergia sissoo under drip irrigation.
 The biometric attributes viz., height, basal diameter and diameter at breast height (DBH) were studied during 3 MAP, 6 MAP, 9 MAP and 12 MAP.
 Among the three fast growing tree species, Neolamarckia cadamba exhibited a maximum height of 4.40 m, basal diameter of 5.31 cm and DBH of 5.03 cm followed by Acrocarpus fraxinifolius (Height of 3.99 m, basal diameter of 4.52 cm and DBH of 4.26 cm) and minimum in Dalbergia sissoo (Height of 3.37 m, basal diameter of 3.45 cm and DBH of 3.96 cm).
-The drip technology can boost the productivity and overall production of tree crops in addition to betterment of soil and tree health especially in problem soils.
-Cadamba and Pink cedar was responded well to the drip irrigation system and it also plays a major in water as well as labour management.
+The drip technology can boost the productivity and overall production of tree crops in addition to improvement of soil and tree health especially in problem soils.
+Neolamarckia cadamba was responded well to the drip irrigation system and it also plays a major role in weed management.

-Keywords: Basal Diameter, Cadamba, Drip Irrigation, Height, Farm lands, Plantation
+7 Keywords: Basal Diameter, Cadamba, Drip Irrigation, Height, Farm lands